 The Grommet, a product launch platform and marketplace that works with more suppliers than Ford Motor Company or Walmart, relies on a hybrid fulfillment model of 3PL and drop shipping to reach customers around the world.
 As the company grew, its drop ship management software couldn’t scale.
-Working with Ingram Micro Commerce & Fulfillment and leveraging technology-driven solutions, The Grommet’s sales increased by 450%.
+Working with Ingram Micro Commerce & Lifecycle Services and leveraging technology-driven solutions, The Grommet’s sales increased by 450%.

 Outgrowing old solutions

 It was 2012 and at the time, The Grommet shipped about 40% of its marketplace orders, relying on drop shippers to fulfill the rest.
 “We’re a product launch platform and it (order fulfillment) just wasn’t what we should be doing,” said Todd Mannherz, Senior Software Engineer.
 “The idea was we get rid of our fulfillment center.
 We outsource that.
 It’s way more efficient.”

 The company chose Ingram Micro Commerce & Fulfillment as its fulfillment partner, which eased some of its work.
 However, within a year, the drop ship component of The Grommet’s business expanded to a point where the existing software in use could not scale.
 A solution was needed to manage thousands of drop ship suppliers, in addition to the order fulfillment Ingram Micro Commerce & Fulfillment was providing.

 The Grommet asked Ingram Micro Commerce & Fulfillment to customize a scalable Dropship for Retail solution that enabled easy supplier onboarding and management.